bcgov/bcdata/cran-comments.md

 ## Release summary

-This is a patch release.
+This is a patch release, primarily to fix a test that did not fail gracefully when the internet resource was unavailable, as per email from CRAN June 27, 2022.

 ### CRAN check issues